-Building a strong foundation for marriage would most likely be different for each couple, depending on what stage their marriage is in.
-It would be essential for them to be able to handle the challenges, the trials and the successes that each stage holds.
+Building a strong marriage would most likely differ for each couple, depending on their marriage stage.
+It is essential for them to be able to handle the challenges, trials and successes that each stage holds.

-“We cannot make our marriages look pretty … and expect it to be functional.”
+“We cannot make our marriages look pretty … and expect them to be functional.”

-Another key ingredient to making a marriage successful is to ask whether you are meeting your spouse’s needs?
+Another key ingredient to a successful marriage is asking whether you are meeting your spouse’s needs.
 Are you connecting with each other?
 These things matter.
 If this is broken, you need to work on getting it fixed.

 The list of things to address will most probably differ for each couple, but the principles remain the same.
 What follows are a few principles worth noting:

-Communication is important.
-Couples need to learn to talk.
-Often couples solve problems when one of them starts asking questions; this leads to them talking.
+Communication in a marriage is important.
+Couples need to learn to talk, and often solve problems when one of them starts asking questions, which leads to them talking.
 We do not mean chatting superficially but conversing on heart issues.
-Ask a question that might even make yourself vulnerable, and be willing to take the truth on the chin and repent and adjust.
+Ask a question that might even make yourself vulnerable, and be willing to take the truth on the chin, repent and adjust.
 For example, “Do you feel disrespected when I correct you in front of others?”

-Commitment – the Webster dictionary defines commitment as ‘dedicated or loyal to something’.
+The Webster dictionary defines commitment as ‘dedicated or loyal to something’.
 Jesus is our greatest example of commitment.
 He was committed to the path God had made for Him.
 And He finished it.
 Commitment is a choice.
 It is not a feeling.
 In our marriage vows, we promise, “until death do us part”.
 That is the commitment you make on your wedding day.
 That decision says that you will not leave your spouse.
 If you are not willing to commit to your spouse, you know that your relationship will not last.
 Commitment means sacrifice.
-You will have to sacrifice your desires, and fleshly wants for the greater purpose of a successful marriage.
+You will have to sacrifice your fleshly and selfish desires for the greater purpose of a successful marriage.